 However, even with these less favorable conditions in place, Tennessee bookmakers now have a chance to thrive.
-Indeed, with the Legislator voting in favor of change in May 2019, local sports fans can now speculate on their favorite events in a safe and legal way.
+Indeed, with the legislature voting in favor of the change in May 2019, local sports fans will soon be able to speculate on their favorite events in a safe and legal way.

 Tennessee Sports Betting Timeline